cassidoo/cassidoo.github.io/about.md

 title: About
 ---

-Hi there!
-I'm Cassidy Williams, a computer science senior at Iowa State University, graduating in less than a month!

-I have work experience from various companies, including Intuit, Microsoft, and General Mills.
-Upon graduation, I'll be working for [Venmo](http://venmo.com) in New York City!

-When I'm not studying or playing with programming languages, I fool around with Photoshop, blog for CycloneLife.com, watch movies, root for the Cyclones, play guitar, eat a lot, practice Spanish (I studied abroad my sophomore year to Spain), and salsa dance.
+Hi!
+I'm Cassidy, and I'm a software engineer and developer evangelist at Venmo, located in NYC.

+I love front-end dev, but dabble in back-end sometimes, too.

-I also enjoy public speaking, and I have done so at events like the National Center for Women & IT Summit, the U.S. Department of Labor's Diversity in Tech event, and the IINSPIRE (Iowa-Illinois-Nebraska STEM Partnership for Innovation in Research and Education) conference, TEDxDesMoines, and even at the United Nations this past year.
+I enjoy public speaking and has done so at events like the Grace Hopper Celebration for Women in Computing, the National Center for Women & IT Summit, the U.S. Department of Labor's Diversity in Tech event, TEDxDesMoines, the United Nations, and the U.S. Science and Engineering Festival.

+I interned throughout my four years at Iowa State University (just graduated this past May!) at a few companies, including Intuit, Microsoft, and General Mills.

+When I'm not working, I fool around with Photoshop, watch movies, play guitar, eat a lot, practice Spanish, and salsa dance.

-You can look at my works on my website, [cassidoo.co](http://cassidoo.co) or on my [Github profile](http://github.com/cassidoo).
-I try to code a little everyday, so be sure to keep checking it out!
+You should check out my website, [cassidoo.co](http://cassidoo.co) or my [Github profile](http://github.com/cassidoo).
+Or don't.
+I'm not your mother.

 It brings joy to my heart that you've read this far, so here is a joke for you: How do you organize a space party?
 You planet.

 <p class="message">
   "One can never consent to creep when one feels an impulse to soar." - Helen Keller